ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 When a network incident instance is generated, the operator SHOULD acknowledge the network incident with 'incident-acknowledge' rpc.
-And then the operator attempts to diagnose the network incident with 'incident-diagnose' rpc (for example, find out the probable root cause and affected components).
+And then the operator attempts to diagnose the network incident with 'incident-diagnose' rpc (for example, find out the Probable Root Cause and affected components).
 Diagnosis is not mandatory.
-If the probable root cause and affected components are known when the network incident is generated, diagnosis is not required.
-After locating the probable root cause and affected components, operator can try to resolve the network incident by invoking 'incident-resolve' rpc.
+If the Probable Root Cause and affected components are known when the network incident is generated, diagnosis is not required.
+After locating the Probable Root Cause and affected components, operator can try to resolve the network incident by invoking 'incident-resolve' rpc.